Home buyer's Guide to Better Credit

-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-Most people traditionally have a score of 600, but scores range from 300 to 850.
+A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people traditionally having a score of 600.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit extended to you in the form of a mortgage loan.
-Some of the factors in calculating your FICO score include:
+A low score is just that and often means you can't get credit extended to you in the form of a mortgage loan.
+Some of the pieces in deciding your FICO score include:

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-Lenders want to ensure that allowing you a loan isn't a risk for them.
-Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double that of someone having a superior FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accrued over time could be more than double the amount of someone with a higher credit score.

-There are ways to boost your score.
+How do you get a stronger score?
 Improving your FICO score takes time.
-It can be hard to make a large-scale change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-Here are some methods to improve your credit score:
+It can be difficult to make a significant change in your credit score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these pointers:

-- Even out your debt.
-At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have all of your debt sitting on a single card.
+- Spread your debt around.
+At first, this doesn't seem like a good idea.
+But, you don't want to have one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have the bulk of your debt sitting on a single card.

-- Retail cards and gas cards.
-For those who have non-existent credit or below average credit, store credit cards and gas credit cards are ways to obtain credit, increase your spending limits and keep up your payments, which will raise your credit.
-You must always beware of holding a high balance for more than a couple of months because these types of cards more than likely have a higher interest rate.
+- Apply for service station cards or department store credit.
+For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and keep up your payments, which will raise your credit.
+You must always beware of keeping a large balance for too long because these types of cards usually have a higher interest rate.

-- Use your credit.
+- Keep your cards active.
 Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in one or two payments.
+But, make sure you pay them off in one or two payments.

 - Stay on top of payments.
-Late payments hurt your FICO score.
-It's where people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the surest way to prove that you're responsible enough to make payments to a lender.
+Late payments kill your credit history.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.

-Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
-Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Torrey Pacific Properties, the loan process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Torrey Pacific Properties, the loan process can be a stress-free experience so you, too, can become a homeowner.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.